j-elliott1/ops-scenario-solutions/README.md

 - Real-world-ready operational playbooks

 > ⚠️ These are **conceptual deliverables** based on hypothetical scenarios and should not be reused for commercial or organizational gain without consent.
+> ## Scenario Source

+The three scenarios showcased in this repository were provided as part of a professional assessment task.
+The original scenario prompts document is included in this repository for transparency.

 ---